MethodSense FDA Clearance Consultants

 The path to medical device commercialization and FDA clearance is determined by many factors.
 Usually this means filing 510(k) pre-market notification with the FDA.
 However, in some instances, it might mean taking a PMA or de novo path to market.

 Our FDA consultants work with you to determine the best route to market for your product and support you throughout the entire process – which can get quite complicated depending on the characteristics and intended use of your device.
-While there are different activities that must be completed, many happen concurrently.
+While there are different activities that must be completed, medical device human factors studies included, many happen concurrently.
 Although this is not an exhaustive list, some of the activities you may perform are outlined below:

 - Identify if your product is a medical device